Peripheral Component Interconnect: Technical details of Mini PCI

 Mini PCI cards have a 2 W maximum power consumption, which limits the functionality that can be implemented in this form factor.
 They also are required to support the CLKRUN# PCI signal used to start and stop the PCI clock for power management purposes.

 There are three card form factors: Type I, Type II, and Type III cards.
-The card connector used for each type include: Type I and II use a 100-pin stacking connector, while Type III uses a 124-pin edge connector, i.e. the connector for Types I and II differs from that for Type III, where the connector is on the edge of a card, like with a SO-DIMM.
+Type I and II use a 100-pin stacking connector, while Type III uses a 124-pin edge connector; i.e., the connector for Types I and II differs from that for Type III, where the connector is on the edge of a card, like with a SO-DIMM.
 The additional 24 pins provide the extra signals required to route I/O back through the system connector (audio, AC-Link, LAN, phone-line interface).
 Type II cards have RJ11 and RJ45 mounted connectors.
-These cards must be located at the edge of the computer or docking station so that the RJ11 and RJ45 ports can be mounted for external access.
+These cards must be located at the edge of the computer or docking station to give the RJ11 and RJ45 ports external access.